-Workato is committed to providing a secure, reliable and highly available service.
+Workato is committed to providing a highly secure and reliable integration service using proven, tested, best-in-class technologies, practices and procedures.

 More information on SOC 2 reports can be found here.

 Workato servers are hosted on Heroku , an application platform that in turn uses services provided by Amazon Web Services (AWS) .
 Web servers and databases run on servers in secure data centers.
 Physical access is restricted to authorized personnel.
 Premises are monitored and access is logged.

 Workato servers run in Linux virtual machines which are isolated from one another and from the underlying hardware layer.
 Server processes are restricted to a particular directory and do not have access to the local filesystem.

 Workato services are accessible only over HTTPS.
 Traffic over HTTPS is encrypted and is protected from interception by unauthorized third parties.
 Workato follows current best practices for security, including the use of strong encryption algorithms with a key length of at least 128 bits.

 Workato servers may also allow SSH access (protected by TLS and private key authentication) for administration.
 Administrative access is granted only to select employees of Workato, based on role and business need.

 All network access, both within the datacenter and between the datacenter and outside services, is restricted by firewall and routing rules.
 Network access is logged and logs are retained for a minimum of 30 days.

 Application access to databases used in the Workato service is over an encrypted link (TLS).

 While recipes are public by default and can be browsed and copied, customer data associated with a recipe is not public and not viewable by other users.